Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The Gray Adventure

 Nick and Rachel renovated and now live in a 30-foot Treasure Ship Galleon along with their two children and dog.
 After watching lots of YouTube videos for inspiration, the couple took on their own project, redoing the interior of the travel trailer to their liking.
-This included painting almost everything and replacing the flooring, as well making other adjustments, while still keeping and re-purposing their favorite elements of the original design.
+This included painting almost everything and replacing the flooring, as well as making other adjustments, while still keeping and re-purposing their favorite elements of the original design.

 - A standing desk and workspace build into a corner nook.